Analysis | Fauci’s actual view of how Trump’s handled the pandemic isn’t a mystery

 This is not the optimistic picture that Trump wants to present.
 He wants America to think that everything which could have been done was done and that no one could have handled the situation more adeptly than himself.

 As far back as late March, Fauci understood this for what it was: a sales pitch rooted more in hope than in science.
-In the months since, he’s repeatedly doused Trump’s misleading rhetoric with gallons of cold water and — however much he’s tried to avoid it — made clear that the government’s response could have been more effective.
+In the months since, Fauci has repeatedly doused Trump’s misleading rhetoric with gallons of cold water and — however much he’s tried to avoid it — made clear that the government’s response could have been more effective.

 After the Trump campaign ad was released, Fauci released a statement.